Argent77/A7-NoEENPCs/A7NoEENPCs/readme/readme.txt

 Overview
 ~~~~~~~~

-A mod for BG:EE, BG2:EE and EET.
+A mod for BG:EE, BG:SOD, BG2:EE and EET.

 The new characters introduced in BG:EE and BG2:EE are not for everyone's taste.
 Their character style differs greatly from the vanilla NPCs.
 Moreover, in